kmarkus/microblx/API_Changes.md

 ## unreleased

+- `tstat_utils`: rename to `trig_utils` in preparation of moving more generic trigger handling code to these files.

 - `stattypes`: merge into `stdtypes` as this only contains the ubx_tstat type.
 There is hence no need to import `stattypes` anymore.